 - Wash or sanitise your hands as soon as possible

 We're Good to Go

-We've achieved VisitBritain's 'Good to Go' accreditation, which confirms that we're adhering to government and industry COVID-19 guidelines, and have rigorous cleaning, social distancing and safety measures in place.
+We've also achieved VisitBritain's 'Good to Go' accreditation, which confirms that we're adhering to government and industry COVID-19 guidelines, and have rigorous cleaning, social distancing and safety measures in place.

 How many seats are left on my bus?